paulzerkel/pres-tfs-builds/README.md

 	* Sets what folders in source control are participating in the build
 * Build Defaults
 	* Default settings that can be changed when queuing a build such as the controller and output location.
+	* The output location can also be turned off if you won't need the resulting files.
 * Process
 	* Lets you pick the process template and customize the arguments
 	* Pick the sln to build
+	* Pick the platform and configuration (IMPORTANT)
 	* Run unit tests?
 	* Perform code analysis?
 	* Publish symbols